Coping With Diarrhea Related to Chemotherapy

-Eat five or six small meals throughout the day instead of three large meals.
+- Eat five or six small meals throughout the day instead of three large meals.

-Unless your doctor has told you otherwise, eat potassium-rich foods.
+- Unless your doctor has told you otherwise, eat potassium-rich foods.
 Diarrhea can cause you to lose this important mineral.
 Bananas, oranges, potatoes, peach, and apricot nectars are good sources of potassium.

-Ask your doctor if you should try a clear liquid diet to give your bowels time to rest.
+- Ask your doctor if you should try a clear liquid diet to give your bowels time to rest.
 A clear liquid diet does not provide all the nutrients you need, so do not follow one for more than 3-5 days.

 - Wipe yourself gently after a bowel movement.
 Consider using baby wipes or a spray bottle of water to clean yourself after bowel movements.

 - Tell your doctor if your diarrhea lasts for more than 24 hours or if you have pain and cramping along with diarrhea.

 - Eat low-fiber foods.
 Low-fiber foods include white bread, white rice or noodles, creamed cereals, ripe bananas, canned or cooked fruit without skins, cottage cheese, yogurt without seeds, eggs, mashed or baked potatoes without the skin, pureed vegetables, chicken, or turkey without the skin, and fish.

 - Avoid foods or drinks that cause gas.
 These include dried beans, cabbage, broccoli, and soy products.

-Avoid high-fiber foods, which can lead to diarrhea and cramping.
+- Avoid high-fiber foods, which can lead to diarrhea and cramping.
 High-fiber foods include whole grain breads and cereals, raw vegetables, beans, nuts, seeds, popcorn, and fresh and dried fruit.

-Avoid hot or very cold liquids
+- Avoid hot or very cold liquids

 - Avoid coffee, tea with caffeine, alcohol, and sweets.
 Stay away from fried, greasy, or highly spiced foods, too.
 They are irritating and can cause diarrhea and cramping.